 Settling test: In a settling test, you need to grab a soil sample in a tightly capped war and add water to it.
 Use enough water so that the soil is in a suspended form but not so much that you can’t shake it well.

 Shake the jar and let it sit for a while.
 You will find that the mixture of soil and water in the jar separates after a while.
-The part of sand, silt, and clay settle to the jar's bottom, and the organic matter remains float at the top.
+The part of sand, silt, and clay settle to the jar’s bottom, and the organic matter remains floating at the top.
 In this way, you can determine the relative amount of organic matter and soil type.

 Finger test: This is an effortless and straightforward way to determine the soil texture.
 You take a small sample of soil and add water to moisten it slightly.

 Put the wet ground in your hand and squeeze it to make a ball.
 You can then feel the soil texture with your finger and differentiate between gritty sand, sticky clay, or floury silt.

 Here is how you can identify the soil types based on its texture: